SelectUSA/website/events/_posts/2015-10-13-india-road-show.md

 The participation fee for state and local economic development organizations is **$550**.
 This does not cover travel or other business related expenses.

-# Tentative Itinerary
+# Itinerary

 * Arrive New Delhi on October 12
-* Event in New Delhi on October 13 at Hotel (TBC) 8:30 am - 2:30 pm
+* Event in New Delhi on October 13 at Hotel (TBC) 8:30 am-2:30 pm
 * Travel from New Delhi to Mumbai the evening of October 13
-  * Recommended flight: Jet Airways 9W 362 departs New Delhi at 6:25 pm; arrives Mumbai at 8:30 pm
+  * *Recommended flight:* Jet Airways 9W 362 departs New Delhi at 6:25 pm; arrives Mumbai at 8:30 pm
-* Event in Mumbai on October 14 at Hotel (TBC) 8:30 am -2:30 pm
+* Event in Mumbai on October 14 at Hotel (TBC) 8:30 am-2:30 pm
 * Travel from Mumbai to Chennai the evening of October 14
-  * Recommended flight: Jet Airways 9W 467 departs Mumbai at 7:35 pm; arrives Chennai at 9:35 pm
+  * *Recommended flight:* Jet Airways 9W 461 departs Mumbai at 6:05 pm; arrives Chennai at 8:10 pm
-* Event in Chennai on October 15 at Hotel (TBC) 8:30 am -2:30 pm
+* Event in Chennai on October 15 at Hotel (TBC) 8:30 am-2:30 pm
+* Travel from Chennai to Kolkata the evening of October 15
+  * *Recommended flight:* IndiGo 6E 277 departs Chennai at 8:40 pm; arrives Kolkata at 10:45 pm
+* Event in Kolkata on October 16 at Hotel (TBC) 10:00 am-2:00 pm
-* Return to the United States on the evening of October 15
+* Return to the United States the evening of October 16

 A block of hotel rooms will be reserved in all four cities for participants.